Sonam-22/neocortexapi/source/MyCloudProjectSample/Documentation/Experiment Specification - Team-Lightening.md

 Prediction accuracy for 1,2,3,4,2,5 is 100%.
 ```
 Other than this, we also get the trained model which could be used for prediction.
-Overall example output and training logs could be found here.
+Overall, example output and training logs could be found here.

 [Output File](./outputfile.txt)